Little Flower School, Mudinepalli

-Little Flower English Medium High School, Mudinepalli was the first English Medium High School in the Krishna, East & West Godavari Districts, of Andhra Pradesh, India with day schooling and residential since 1968.
+Little Flower English Medium High School, Mudinepalli was the first English Medium High School in the undivided Krishna, East & West Godavari Districts, of Andhra Pradesh, India with day schooling and residential since 1968.
 Little Flower English Medium High School was established and Founded by Late Shri.Balusu Sri Satya Siva Prasad Rao Garu in the year 1968 at Mudinepalli, Krshna District.Late Shri.Balusu Sri Satya Siva Prasad Rao Garu had Founded the school with the motto to provide high quality education to children who hail from inner rural areas in the year 1968.

 Academics

 Little Flower English Medium High School is a day cum boarding school with making English as the medium of instruction to students in school.